deanja/dlt-verified-sources/tests/filesystem/cases/GIT-SETUP.md

 # Usage

-For example, use it to test a pipeline that reads files using the `gitpythonfs`fsspec implementation.
+For example, use it to test a pipeline that reads files using the `gitpythonfs` fsspec implementation.

 The repo is not needed for regular use of dlt.

 For the tests to pass, use the tag (aka `ref`) called `unmodified-samples`.
-Using HEAD (the default) is intented to fail tests due to modifications such files not having the expected file name.
+Using HEAD (the default) is intended to fail tests due to modifications such as a file not having the expected file name.
 It allows testing of the `ref` functionality of git-based fsspec implementations.

 Some features of the repo are intentionally different to the containing repo (eg verified-sources repo) to help prevent mistakenly testing against (or modifying!) the wrong repo: